Deltares/CoSMoS/docs/source/manual/scenario.rst

      -
      -

-   * - track_ensemble
-     - If ran in ensemble mode: meteo folder with .cyc file.
-     - None
-     -

    * - track_ensemble_nr_realizations
      - If ran in ensemble mode: number of cyclone tracks to be generated.
      - 0